royruiz-dev/timestack-inprogress/README.md

 ### Running Locally

 To run `node-api` and `go-api` services individually for development, ensure PostgreSQL is running locally first.
-This starts a local Postgres container exposed on port `5432`.
+This starts a Postgres container exposed on port `5432`.

 Start Postgres using Docker Compose: